 A photo of some of our early educational programs.

 When twenty visionary Houstonians established the Houston Museum and Scientific Society in 1909, the new organization welcomed visitors to an assortment of small exhibits first housed in the City of Houston’s public auditorium and at the downtown public library.
 Since then, through the tireless efforts and assiduous passion of generations of Houstonians over the course of a century, the Museum has continued to grow—first from those modest displays downtown to more spacious accommodations in the Houston Zoo, and then, with the opening of the Burke Baker Planetariumin 1964, to the Museum’s current location in Hermann Park.
-Over the years, HMNS has continued to acquire major collections, expand its permanent exhibitions, and add new venues: the Challenger Learning Center in 1988, the George Observatoryand the Wortham IMAX Theater in 1989, and the Cockrell Butterfly Center in 1994.
+Over the years, HMNS has continued to acquire major collections, expand its permanent exhibitions, and add new venues: the Expedition Center in 1988, the George Observatoryand the Wortham IMAX Theater in 1989, and the Cockrell Butterfly Center in 1994.

 Modern kids marvel at the Mastodon